 Types of Student Loan Forgiveness Programs

 There are primarily two types of student loan forgiveness programs.
-One program is the Teacher Loan Forgiveness program while the other is the Public Service Loan Forgiveness program.
+One program is the Teacher Loan Forgiveness program for forgiveness for teachers while the other is the Public Service Loan Forgiveness program for other careers.
 The qualifying requirements for both may be different but they are both equally stringent and meeting them is non-negotiable if you are looking to get your debt wiped away.

 Public Service Loan Forgiveness: In this student loan forgiveness program, you have to work full-time for a qualified employer.
 According to the terms of this program, the emphasis lies more on your employer rather than the job position itself.
 Initially, you would have to make 120 consecutive payments over a decade to show that you have been making an effort to clear your student loan debts.
 After you’ve made the 120th payment, you can apply for your student loan to be forgiven.

 Pros of Student Loan Forgiveness Programs